2 years ago

 Mark English, Gary Kelley, Anita Kunz, Chris Payne, Jon Foster, Natalie Ascencios and Barron Storey, Robert Meganck, Scott Anderson and Robin Eley.

-Sterling Hundley, John English, Brent Watkinson, Doug Chayka, and George Pratt.
+The full-time faculty: Sterling Hundley, John English, Brent Watkinson, Doug Chayka, and George Pratt.

 Each week we were given an assignment by a visiting instructor.
 First, the instructor would present the assignment, and then the initial critique of our thumbnail sketches would be scheduled for the next morning.
 The final critique would occur the next Monday by the following visiting instructor.